Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

 \subsubsection{Prior Sampling for HRC simulation}

-We sample error data in the manufacturing process, e.g., positions of the dropped objects, for the simplified HRC simulation.
-However, obtaining raw error data in real manufacturing processes is challenging.
-This study, therefore, assumes that the probabilistic distribution of object dropping is higher around the left and right sides of a fixed manufacturing point from the recovery robot's perspective.
-We model this prior distribution as a Gaussian mixture model, as shown in Fig.~\ref{fig:prior_distribution}.
-To sample data from the prior distribution, we employ the Markov Chain Monte Carlo method owing to its flexibility in handling a wide range of prior distributions.
-We conduct this sampling with open library \textit{PyMC} \cite{Salvatier2016}.
-Every time the recovery robot reaches the target position, the simulator relocates the target recovery object according to the prior distribution.
+In the context of simulating a simplified HRC, error data is generated in the manufacturing process, specifically pertaining to the positions of dropped objects.
+However, acquiring raw error data in real manufacturing settings poses challenges.
+To address this, our study makes the assumption that the probabilistic distribution of object dropping is more prevalent around the left and right sides of a fixed manufacturing point, as perceived from the recovery robot's perspective.
+This prior distribution is modeled as a Gaussian mixture model, as depicted in Fig.~\ref{fig:prior_distribution}.
+To generate data samples from this prior distribution, we employ the Markov Chain Monte Carlo method, chosen for its flexibility in handling a broad spectrum of prior distributions.
+The sampling process is implemented using the open-source library \textit{PyMC} \cite{Salvatier2016}.
+Upon reaching the target position, the recovery robot simulator relocates the target recovery object based on the sampled data from the prior distribution.
+This process is iteratively carried out to simulate diverse scenarios.